astronomer/astro-docs/cloud/stable/05_manage-astronomer/02_houston-api.md

 ### Delete a Deployment

-To create a user, you'll need:
+To delete a Deployment, you'll need:

 1. Workspace Admin privileges
 2. A Deployment UUID

 If you don't already have a Deployment UUID, first run the query in the "Query an Airflow Deployment" section above.

-Then, to delete a Deployment, run the following:
+Then, in your GraphQL Playground, run the following:

 ```gql
 mutation DeleteDeployment {